"I love the richness of the chords, the melodies, the romantic lyrics, the rhymes."

 These are songs that I grew up with my parents singing.
 They both loved a good tune, these songs keep their memory alive.

 I also harvested songs from the Peter Gunn 1959-1961 TV series.
 Pete's girlfriend Edie Hart sang in restaurants and performed songs in maybe 1/3 of the episodes.
 In addition to writing the iconic theme song, Henry Mancini was musical director for the show, so I figured that these songs are like Henry's favorite jazz standards.
 I got maybe 20 songs from Peter Gunn — unfortunately, I did not keep track of which songs. :-(

-My Jaz Dumoz book now has 125 songs in it - too many, I need to get these songs out to the public to start evolving that songbook, via moving songs to the "Jaz Dumoz Other" (rejects) book, There are still ~70 jazz standards in my queue to be worked up, I need to keep the work flow going...
+My Jaz Dumoz book now has 132 songs in it - too many, I need to get these songs out to the public to start evolving that songbook, via moving songs to the "Jaz Dumoz Other" (rejects) book, There are still ~70 jazz standards in my queue to be worked up, with more coming in steadily.
+I need to keep the work flow going ...

 Check the "Set Lists" page for most of my current songs.
 If your favorite is not there, let me know via the "Contact" page.
 I love getting requests.